alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/scientific-medical-equipment.markdown

 ###Goods eligible for VAT relief

-You can claim VAT relief if your goods are:
+Even if not eligible for duty relief, you can still claim VAT relief if your goods are:

 - medical, scientific, computer, video, sterilizing, laboratory or refrigeration equipment
 - intended for use in medical or veterinary research, training, diagnosis or treatment
 - purchased with charitable or voluntary contributions

-The VAT relief also extends to:
+The VAT relief also extends to charities providing:

-- charities providing rescue or first aid services
+- rescue or first aid services
-- charities providing care, medical or surgical treatment for disabled people
+- care, medical or surgical treatment for disabled people

 ##Apply for approval